Ryan-Biondo/Ryan-Biondo/README.md

 <summary>🕶 Other Technologies:</summary>
 </br>
 - 🤖 AI Tech: Active use of Chat-GPT, Bard, GitHub Copilot, and Notion AI</br>
-- 🎬 Digital Media Production: Proficient with OBS and Streamlabs</br>
-- 🎛️ Music Software: Experience with Traktor, Garageband and Logic</br>
-- 💳 Retail Tech: Familiar with Salesforce and Square POS systems</br>
 - 📎 Other Tools: Comfortable using VSCode, npm, and FileZilla</br>
 </details>